fedspendingtransparency/data-act-broker-web-app/README.md

         $ git clone https://github.com/fedspendingtransparency/data-act-broker-web-app.git

-3. Switch to the alpha release version of the code.
+3. Switch to the production version of the code.
 This is the latest stable release.

-        $ git checkout v0.1.0-alpha
+        $ git checkout master

     **Note:** If you'd rather use the latest, work-in-progress features of the DATA Act broker, replace the above command with `git checkout staging`.